From Cheap Getaways to Pricey Escapes: Navigating Travel Inflation

 Advantages of Domestic Trips:

-• Lower Transportation Costs: Avoiding international flights slashes expenses on plane tickets, airport taxes, and sometimes even visa fees.
+Lower Transportation Costs: Staying in one country helps you spend less on plane tickets, airport taxes, and sometimes visa costs.

 Dining Smartly While Traveling Amid Rising Food Prices